apache/airflow/UPDATING.md

 "airflow-version" label, please upgrade your google-cloud-dataflow or apache-beam version to 2.2.0 or greater.

+### GCP Cloud Storage Operators
+The `GoogleCloudStorageToBigQueryOperator` & `GoogleCloudStorageDownloadOperator` have been moved and integrated to `airflow/contrib/operators/gcs_operator.py`.
+Please modify the import statements in your module to use these operators.

 ## Airflow 1.9

 ### SSH Hook updates, along with new SSH Operator & SFTP Operator